-Developing with Analysis Management Objects (AMO)
+Programming with Analysis Management Objects (AMO)

 This section explains AMO concepts, focusing on major objects, how and when to use them, and the way they are interrelated.
 For more information about specific objects or classes, see:

-- Microsoft.AnalysisServices Namespace, for reference documentation
+- Microsoft.AnalysisServices Namespace, for reference documentation.

 - Analysis Services Management Objects (AMO), as a Bing.com general search.

-In SQL Server 2016, AMO is refactored into multiple assemblies.
+Beginning in SQL Server 2016, AMO is refactored into multiple assemblies.
 Generic classes such as Server, Database, and Roles are in the Microsoft.AnalysisServices.Core Namespace.
 Multidimensional-specific APIs remain in Microsoft.AnalysisServices Namespace.

 Custom scripts and applications written against earlier versions of AMO will continue to work with no modification.
-However, if you have script or applications that target SQL Server 2016 specifically, or if you need to rebuild a custom solution, be sure to add the new assembly and namespace to your project.
+However, if you have script or applications that target SQL Server 2016 or later specifically, or if you need to rebuild a custom solution, be sure to add the new assembly and namespace to your project.